eliasall/BetterX-Dataset/README.md

 # BetterX-Dataset
-The BetterX Dataset consists of live data collected from anonymous mobile devices users and is the product of the first data collection effort of the BetterX project.
+The BetterX Dataset consists of live data collected from anonymous mobile devices users and is the product of the first data collection effort of the [BetterX](https://github.com/eliasall/BetterX.org) research project.

 ### [Data](https://github.com/eliasall/BetterX-Dataset/tree/master/data)